apostrophecms/seo/README.md

 ### Debugging Structured Data

 Set the environment variable `APOS_SEO_DEBUG=true` to print JSON-LD generation diagnostics to your server logs during development.

+**Important:** Not all schema types show rich results in Google Search Console's URL Inspection Tool.
+The following schemas are valid and will be indexed, but may not appear in the rich results preview:

+- **HowTo** - Valid schema, but not shown in URL Inspection Tool
+- **QAPage** - Valid schema, but not shown in URL Inspection Tool
+- **Learning Video** - Extension of VideoObject, shown as standard Video

+Use the [Rich Results Test](https://search.google.com/test/rich-results) and [Schema Markup Validator](https://validator.schema.org/) for comprehensive testing of all schema types.

 ## Essential Configuration